xiyunl/installTensorFlowTX2/README.md

 After TensorFlow has finished building, the swap file is no longer needed and may be removed.

-These scripts support either Python 2.7 or Python 3.5.
+These scripts support either Python 2.7 or Python 3.7.
 TensorFlow should be built in the following order:

-## For Python 2.7

-#### installPrerequisites.sh
-Installs Java and other dependencies needed.
-Also builds Bazel version 0.5.2.

-#### cloneTensorFlow.sh
-Git clones v1.3.0 from the TensorFlow repository and patches the source code for aarch64

-#### setTensorFlowEV.sh
-Sets up the TensorFlow environment variables.
-This script will ask for the default python library path.
-There are many settings to chose from, the script picks the usual suspects.
-Uses python 2.7.

-## For Python 3.5
+## For Python 3.7

 #### installPrerequisitesPy3.sh
 Installs Java and other dependencies needed.
-Also builds Bazel version 0.5.2.
+Also builds Bazel version 0.24.1.

 #### cloneTensorFlow.sh
-Git clones v1.3.0 from the TensorFlow repository and patches the source code for aarch64
+Git clones v1.15.2 from the TensorFlow repository and patches the source code for aarch64

 #### setTensorFlowEVPy3.sh
 Sets up the TensorFlow environment variables.
 This script will ask for the default python library path.
 There are many settings to chose from, the script picks the usual suspects.
 Uses python 3.5.